 - Arrange to switch to a working channel once you have made contact with the person you called for non-distress messages

 - Always use your call sign or the name of the vessel for identification – use of given names or surnames is not permitted

 - Be familiar with the type and syntax of emergency, urgency and safety messages

 - State your position, the nature of the distress, the time afloat, the type of vessel and the number of people involved if making a distress call

 - Stop transmitting when requested to do so by a coast station.

 Certificate of Proficiency

-A Marine Radio Operators Certificate of Proficiency is required to transmit using MF/HF or VHF radio.
-No certificate is required to operate 27MHz equipment.
+A marine radio operator Certificate of Proficiency is required to transmit using MF/HF or VHF radio.

 |VHF||16 (67 alternative)|